As a result, new MVC frameworks that provide structure and guidance when creating front-end codebases for web applications have evolved.

 4. The Change Does Not Affect The Entire Model:

 Adding a new view is also simple using the MVC paradigm because the Model component is independent of the Views portion.
-As a result, any modifications to the Model will have no impact on the overall design.
+As a result, any modifications to the Model will not impact the overall design.

 5. MVC Model Returns Data Without Formatting: